dbissell6/DFIR/Explorations+Reflections.md

 3) Reluctance of the community to move to Python 3: The community's reluctance to move to Python 3, especially in areas that deal with bytes, is a challenge.
 Some tools, such as Volatility, have been converted from Python 2 to Python 3 but are lacking crucial commands that were available in Python 2.
 [Export Challenge - Vol2 had cmdscan.
 V3 only has cmdline, which did not yeild the flag.]

 # Success
 In 2 cases of drowning I was able to develop python scripts that can be found  https://github.com/dbissell6/PCAP_Analysis and https://github.com/dbissell6/EVTX_analysis.
-Applying data science techiques I attempted to filter the packets and events to give the user an overview of the landscape and atleast reccomened some places to start looking.
-The other realm where these struggles still exist for me is memory.
-Like pcaps and logs i have a tool(volatility) that i can access the information on linux, but it is too much to skim through. small win in converting a python2 script to python3
+Using data science techniques, I aimed to filter the packets and events to provide an overview of the data and suggest starting points for further investigation.
+I did manage a small victory by converting a Python 2 script to Python 3.

 # Things I know I missed

-In considerations it was mentioned this path would miss some things, what were they?
-First and the maybe most important was the aquisition.
-In a real senario you probably wont just be handed some data, but instead we may have to walk over to a computer and extract the memory ourselves.
-After the malware is discovered how to remove?
-In other foreensics challenges on other sites they include stentography, wchih HTB includes in misc, so there were areas such as those missed.
+It was noted that this approach may overlook some aspects.
+The most crucial one being data acquisition.
+In real-world scenarios, data is rarely handed to us; rather, we may need to physically access a computer and extract the memory.
+Additionally, in the event of malware detection, there is the challenge of removal.
+Other forensic challenges on other sites cover areas such as steganography, which is included in the "Misc" category on HTB.
+These were some of the areas that were not covered in this approach.

 # Predictions